Mercytseks/Massachusetts-Real-Estate-Data-Analysis/README.md

 ### Tools
 The following python libraries were used for the analysis:

-Pandas
+* Pandas
-Numpy
+* Numpy
-Matplotlib
+* Matplotlib
-Seaborn
+* Seaborn
-Sklearn
+* Sklearn
-Pylab
+* Pylab

 ### Executing the code
 The code is available as jupyter notebook in the scripts folder

 ### Resources
-See [link](https://public.tableau.com/app/profile/mercy.tsekiri/viz/MassachusettsRealEstateDataAnalysis/MArealestatedataanalysis)to my tableau storyboard for this project.
+See [link](https://public.tableau.com/app/profile/mercy.tsekiri/viz/MassachusettsRealEstateDataAnalysis/MArealestatedataanalysis) to my tableau storyboard for this project.
 Other relevant resources will be posted here.